Multi-User-Domain/utopian-dialogue/README.md

 Here the words `<Craig:>` will be stripped from the story content and Craig's portrait will be displayed as the speaker.
 The built-in portraits are [defined in this list](https://github.com/Multi-User-Domain/utopian-dialogue/blob/master/components/lib/performers.ts#L3)

-It's also possible to define custom characters using URLs, which can either point to an image file on the web
+It's also possible to define custom characters using URLs, which can either point to an image file on the web or to a [character definition in Linked Data](https://github.com/Multi-User-Domain/utopian-dialogue/blob/master/public/rdf/ospreyWithers.json) (see linked text for an example).
+It's better if they're served in LinkedData because in the future we will be able to read more information from the character, make changes etc.

 ````
 VAR achilles_img = "http:\/\/images.fineartamerica.com/images-medium-large/achilles-arturas-slapsys.jpg"